1953 Major League Baseball season

 The 1953 major league baseball season began on April 13, 1953.
 The regular season ended on September 27, with the Brooklyn Dodgers and New York Yankees as the regular season champions of the National League and American League, respectively.
 In a rematch of the previous season, the postseason began with Game 1 of the 50th World Series on September 30 and ended with Game 6 on October 5.
 In the fifth iteration of this Subway Series World Series matchup (and a rematch of the previous year), the Yankees defeated the Dodgers, four games to two, capturing their 16th championship in franchise history, concluding their 5-year World Series winning streak, an all-time record.

-The 20th Major League Baseball All-Star Game was held on July 14 at Crosley Field in Cincinnati, Ohio, home of the Cincinnati Reds.
-The National League won, 5–1.
+The 20th All-Star Game was held on July 14 at Crosley Field in Cincinnati, Ohio, home of the Cincinnati Redlegs; the National League won, 5–1.

-The Cincinnati Reds changed their name to the Cincinnati Redlegs due to the escalating Cold War and resulting red scare; as Cincinnati's general manager, Gabe Paul, noted later, "We wanted to be certain we weren't confused with the 'Russian Reds'."
+The Reds lengthened their name to Redlegs due to the escalating Cold War and resulting red scare; as Cincinnati's general manager Gabe Paul noted later, "We wanted to be certain we weren't confused with the 'Russian Reds'."

-The 1953 season would see the first relocation in professional baseball since the Milwaukee Brewers moved from Milwaukee, Wisconsin, to St. Louis, Missouri, as the St. Louis Browns, with the Boston Braves, coincidentally, relocating to Milwaukee as the Milwaukee Braves.
-It would be the first National League relocation since the St. Louis Maroons moved to Indianapolis, Indiana, and became the Indianapolis Hoosiers.
+The 1953 season had the first relocation in professional baseball since the Milwaukee Brewers moved to St. Louis in to become the Browns, with the Boston Braves, coincidentally, relocating to Milwaukee.
+It was the first National League relocation since the St. Louis Maroons moved to Indianapolis and became the Indianapolis Hoosiers.
 This season began a trend of relocation which would occur several times throughout the 1950s and 1960s.
-The season would also prove to be the last season of the Browns franchise in St. Louis, moving to Baltimore, Maryland, the following season as the Baltimore Orioles.
+The was also the last season for the Browns in St. Louis, moving east to Baltimore the following season to become the Orioles.

 On September 13, the Philadelphia Athletics became the seventh team in professional baseball to break the color line when they fielded Bob Trice; the Chicago Cubs became the eighth team just four days later when they fielded future Hall-of-Famer Ernie Banks.

 This was also the first regular season of the televised Major League Baseball Game of the Week, originally broadcast on ABC.